Standard rules of procedure for department forums

 Minutes and communication

-11. The chairman is responsible for ensuring that minutes of the departmental council's meetings are prepared.
-The minutes are submitted to the departmental council's members in writing for approval no later than eight days after the meeting.
+11. The chair is responsible for ensuring that minutes of the department forum's meetings are prepared.
+The minutes are submitted to the department forum's members in writing for approval no later than eight days after the meeting.

-(2) The head of department ensures that the viewpoints and recommendations of the departmental council are included in the subsequent work.
+(2) The head of department ensures that the viewpoints and recommendations of the department forum are included in the subsequent work.

-(3) Approved minutes of the departmental counsil's meetings are published on the department's website or in a similar manner.
+(3) Approved minutes of the department forum's meetings are published on the department's website or in a similar manner.

-(4) The head of department is responsible for actively communicating the work of the departmental council.
+(4) Together with the head of department, the chair is responsible for actively communicating the work of the department forum.

-12. These Rules of Procedure enter into force on 1 November 2012.
+12. These Standard Rules of Procedure enter into force on 1 November 2012.